The emotional effects of disinheritance: Would you disinherit your son or daughter?

 - Financial help towards health and medical costs

 - Financial help for later life and retirement planning

 When you think about it, if they were disinherited, it would be more difficult for them to have the financial support to help them achieve their dreams and aspirations.

-Estate planning and wealth management with families is fundamental to achieve effective personal, family, property and business protection
+Estate planning with families is fundamental to achieve help them have personal, family, property and business protection

 I think that it is really important for families to discuss estate plan with each other.
 In so doing it can be clear what current financial and legal safeguards are in place.

 When we care and value each other, it means we’ll achieve more and make the UK a better place to live and raise our children.

 I want you to let know that I believe in you and you can make a difference in your family.
 Together we can share with others how to prevent disinheritance in their families.

 Imagine your son or daughters’ future, they inherit your property and then pass it on to their children when they pass.
 Yes, it can be done.
 I’ll show you how to do this.

 What will you do?